Wednesday (TV series): Filming

 Principal photography for the first season took place between September 2021 and March 2022 in the Southern Carpathian town of Bușteni, Romania.
 Filming locations included Cantacuzino Castle, serving as the setting for the fictional Nevermore Academy, Politehnica University of Bucharest, Sinaia railway station, the Bucharest Botanical Garden, Monteoru House and the historic Olga Greceanu Mansion in Dâmbovița County, standing in for the Gates mansion.
 Exterior shots of Cantacuzino Castle were supplemented with computer-generated imagery.
 Other settings, including the entire town of Jericho, were constructed at Buftea Studios.
-Production designer Mark Scruton based his set design primarily on Charles Addams's original cartoons and drew inspiration from Burton-directed films such as Beetlejuice (1988) and Charlie and the Chocolate Factory (2005).
+Production designer Mark Scruton based his set design primarily on Charles Addams's original cartoons and drew inspiration from Burton-directed films such as Beetlejuice and Charlie and the Chocolate Factory.

 Ortega called her work on the series "very stressful and confusing" and "the most overwhelming job I've ever had" due to the production's fast-tracked shooting schedule.
 To prepare for her role, Ortega learned to play cello and took canoeing, fencing, archery and German lessons.
 According to actress Joy Sunday, the canoeing lessons were especially strenuous, involving the entire cast and some dozen stuntmen racing each other for an hour daily, with days starting as early as 5:30 am.
 Ortega avoided talking to Ricci about playing the character during filming to achieve her own unique rendition of the role.
 She choreographed her dance to the Cramps' "Goo Goo Muck" herself, taking inspiration from Siouxsie Sioux, Bob Fosse and goth dance club footage from the 1980s.
+Ortega filmed the dance while experiencing body aches and a sore throat; she received medicine between takes while awaiting a COVID-19 test result.
+MGM confirmed that she was removed from the set after testing positive.
+Ortega asked to reshoot the scene, but they did not have time.
 Ortega sought to make Wednesday's characterization consistent, down to changing lines that she felt were unfitting of the character and with more depth.
 She stated "you can't lead a story and have no emotional arc because then it's boring and nobody likes you."
 Scenes featuring Thing, played by Romanian magician Victor Dorobantu, were achieved using a mixture of practical and special effects; Dorobantu wore a blue chroma-key bodysuit that would be edited out in post-production, leaving only his hand exposed.
 To create the illusion of a severed hand, a prosthetic stump was applied to Dorobantu's hand.